-Dr. Glenn Wells is a Medical Physicist in the Department of Nuclear Cardiology at the University of Ottawa Heart Institute, Associate Professor in the Division of Cardiology at the University of Ottawa and Adjunct Professor in the Department of Physics at Carleton University.
-He is also a member of the Ottawa Medical Physics Institute (OMPI).
+Dr. Glenn Wells is a medical physicist in the Department of Nuclear Cardiology at the University of Ottawa Heart Institute, an associate professor in the Division of Cardiology at the University of Ottawa, and an adjunct professor in the Department of Physics at Carleton University.
+He is also the director of SPECT Research at the UOHI.
+Dr. Wells is also a member of the Ottawa Medical Physics Institute (OMPI).

 Dr. Wells received a BSc in physics in 1991 from the University of Calgary in Alberta.
 He received an MSc in physics (general relativity) in 1994 and a PhD in medical physics (SPECT Imaging) in 1997, both from the University of British Columbia in Vancouver.
 He pursued post-doctoral research in SPECT imaging at the University of Massachusetts Medical Center in Worcester until 2000, when he took a position as a medical physicist with St. Joseph’s Hospital and the Lawson Health Research Institute in London, Ontario.
 In 2006, he joined the Nuclear Cardiology Department at the Heart Institute.